-As the hot summer days approach, it’s important for everyone to ensure that they consume plenty of fluids to stay hydrated.
+With an ongoing stretch of hot summer days, it’s important for everyone to ensure that they consume plenty of fluids to stay hydrated.
 Without adequate fluid intake, you might become dehydrated, which can lead to tiredness, weakness, headache and dizziness.
 People at the highest risk of dehydration in hot weather are children and the elderly.

 For people with diabetes, special attention should be paid to ingesting plenty of fluids, because dehydration can cause your blood glucose levels to rise, and can also harm your kidneys and increase your risk of nerve damage.

 Canada’s Food Guide suggests that people should primarily drink water when they’re feeling parched, because it satisfies your thirst and promotes hydration, without adding calories to your diet.
 Because your body naturally loses water throughout the day – especially in the summer – these fluids must be replaced.

 There’s no magic amount for how much fluid intake you should have each day, but if you’re heading to the bathroom every two to four hours, you’re on the right track.

 So, what are some healthy tips for staying hydrated in the summer?